MarittyaKeu/SmartGrow/README.md

 8. Vegetronix Soil Moisture Sensor

 # Software/Packages Used:
-1. MariaDB – database used to store login credentials
+1. MariaDB – SQL database used to store login credentials
+2. Python
-2. Flask – Python web Microframework used to make connection to DB
+3. Flask – Python web Microframework used to make connection to DB
-3. SMTP – TCP/IP protocol for sending and receiving e-mail
+4. SMTP – TCP/IP protocol for sending and receiving e-mail
-4. Bootstrap CDN
+5. Bootstrap CDN